Brand Names: Cancidas

 What is caspofungin (Cancidas)?

-Caspofungin is an antibiotic that fights infections caused by fungus.
+Caspofungin is an antifungal medicine that fights infections caused by fungus.

 Caspofungin may also be used for purposes not listed in this medication guide.